Osteopenia and Osteoporosis: Is There a Difference?

 - Lifestyle choices: A poor diet with a lack of calcium and vitamin D, smoking, excessive use of alcohol or caffeine, and lack of exercise contribute to a loss of bone mass.

 - Other medical conditions: Hyperthyroidism, hyperparathyroidism, and Cushing's syndrome, can contribute to bone loss.
-Certain medications (such as prednisone or phenytoin) are known to cause bone loss as well.
+Certain medications (eg, prednisone or phenytoin) are known to cause bone loss as well.

 Prevention: Keeping Your Bones Healthy